stphivos/django-mock-queries/README.md

     * Methods that do not return QuerySets: update_or_create, bulk_create, in_bulk, update, delete, as_manager

-    * Field lookups: range, date, year, month, day, week_day, hour, minute, second, search, regex, iregex
+    * Field lookups: range, date, week_day, search

     * Aggregation functions: StdDev, Variance